Digital-Defiance/Digital-Defiance/Bylaws.md

 ### Section 2.
 Purpose

 Digital Defiance is organized exclusively for charitable, educational, and scientific purposes, within the meaning of Section 501(c)(3) of the Internal Revenue Code.
-The purpose of this organization shall be to create a fellowship of software engineers who mentor new and seasoned colleagues alike and work together on projects of public utility and interest.
-The organization shall prioritize working on designated critical tasks from community projects as soon as sufficient membership and organization allow.
+The purpose of this organization shall be to create a fellowship of software engineers who mentor new and seasoned colleagues alike and work together on projects of public utility and interest, thereby promoting the progress of science and useful arts (as defined in the U.S. Constitution, Article I, Section 8) as well as promoting civil discourse and the free exchange of ideas.
+Further, this organization shall have an interest in promoting a civil society through software by assisting in or developing software that promotes the rule of law in the physical world.

 ## Article II: Incorporation